-- 163. In relation to EDP0019 in which it is stated that the Athlete's sample 2729632 contained "oral-turinabol 6000", Prof. Ayotte said that it would "always" be a low abundance "except when it is recently taken."
+- 163. In relation to EDP0019 in which it is stated that an athlete's sample (not the Appellant) contained "oral-turinabol 6000", Prof. Ayotte said that it would "always" be a low abundance "except when it is recently taken."
 She agreed with counsel that whether the result had been 6,000 or 10,000, these are not precise concentrations; the same sample tested an hour later, or with a different instrument, could result a variation within that that range.
 As to what would be considered a low abundance level for oral-turinabol, Prof. Ayotte stated that it would depend on the laboratory and the technique used.
 She added: "this is just a number, it is an instrument response, the instrument gives a number and the units are not even known."
-In her opinion, the alleged finding of "oral-turinabol 6000" in relation to the Athlete's sample 2729632 is "low but confirmed...". - 164.
+In her opinion, the alleged finding of "oral-turinabol 6000" in relation to that sample is "low but confirmed...". - 164.
 Asked how she could say that "6,000" is a "relatively low abundance" without knowing "what the peaks look like", Prof. Ayotte said: "because I know, 6,000 is a low abundance peak but it is nonetheless a good peak, a clear peak."
 She added that DHCMT, the long-term metabolite "is never formed in high concentrations and it will therefore never produce big peaks unless you are the beginning of the excretion...". - 165.
 In contrast, Prof. Ayotte said that for methasterone:

 "the peak of the long-term metabolite is high, it is a high abundance peak and so therefore we expect to have peaks that could have a higher abundance, it is not abnormal to find 2,000,000 for methasterone ...
-I nanogram of DHCMT long-term metabolite and 1 nanogram of methasterone metabolite will not have the same peak height ... but also the body will produce less, so therefore 6,000, 10,000 makes sense for DHCMT and methasterone at 8,000,000 ... makes sense also."
+1 nanogram of DHCMT long-term metabolite and 1 nanogram of methasterone metabolite will not have the same peak height ... but also the body will produce less, so therefore 6,000, 10,000 makes sense for DHCMT and methasterone at 8,000,000 ... makes sense also."

-166. Prof. Ayotte was asked about the following six entries relating to an athlete (not the Appellant) in one of the Moscow Washout Schedules (EDP0032):
+166. Prof. Ayotte was asked about the six entries relating to the Athlete in the Moscow Washout Schedules (EDP0032):

 Shkolina 28/06 methasterone (8 700 000) Shkolina 06/07 methasterone metabolite 600 000 Shkolina 17/07 T/E = 0.8,methasterone long-term metabolite 40 000 Shkolina 23/07 Russia methasterone metabolite 20 000 Shkolina 30/07 out-of-competition methasterone metabolite 20 000 no change!
-Shkolina 17/08 WC clear